Reading and Writing

-Letter formation rhymes to support writing:
+Letter formation rhymes to support handwriting:

 Reading for pleasure:

 We promote a love of reading in our school in lots of different ways.
 We have an outdoor book hut where children can choose a book to take home and read.
 Any book donations gratefully received.

 We have books swaps in school where children can exchange books with each other.- this is our latest one in April 2022.